Data Protection Policy F&Qs

 3. Who has to comply with the Data Protection Policy?

-All University employees (whether permanent or temporary), PhD students including self-funded, as well as external staff such as contractors, consultants, service providers, visiting and affiliate professors and researchers have to comply with the Policy.
+All Institute employees (whether permanent or temporary), PhD students including self-funded, as well as external staff such as contractors, consultants, service providers, visiting and affiliate professors and researchers have to comply with the Policy.

 4. What are the main principles of the Data Protection Policy?